If you're planning a trip to the French Alps and you live in Europe, why not take the train and signRead More

 It’s no surprise that Gap has been a host town 19 times in the history of the tour.
 This mountain town is a great stop-over with its warm Mediterranean climate including 300 days of sunshine, its stunning natural environment as well as a quaint little market town.
 It’s also just a stone’s throw away from all the great cols; Col du Noyer last done by the tour in 2010 with 7.5km and an average gradient of 8.2%, the Col d’Izoard which is an incredibly tough climb and is designated an hors catégorie climb and the Col de Galibier that has been done no more than 57 times, are to name but a few.

 But you don’t have to be a first class racer to experience the magic of the cols and small mountain roads that Gap has to offer.
 You can come and give them a go yourself!
 At Undiscovered Mountains we offer all types of cycling holidays from fully supported training holidays to self-guided independent tours.
 If you fancy giving the famous cols of the Alps a go check out our Ride the Alps cycling holiday.

-Stay intouch with all the lastest news and race developments from the Tour de France.
+Stay in touch with all the latest news and race developments from the Tour de France.

 With so many different makes and models available, finding a climbing harness that fits just right cRead More